BjornFJohansson/pydna/README.md

 - pydna_setuptools_build_workflow.yml
 - pydna_conda_build_workflow.yml

-The pydna_test_and_coverage_workflow.yml is triggered on all pushed non-tagged commits.
+The `pydna_test_and_coverage_workflow.yml is triggered on all pushed non-tagged commits.
 This workflow run tests, doctests and a series of Jupyter notebooks using pytest.

 The two other workflows build a setuptools wheel and packages for python 3.6, 3.7 and 3.8 on Linux, Windows and macOS.
-These are triggered by publishing a github release.
+These are triggered by publishing a github release manually from the github interface.